Rubberazer/JETGPIO/README.md

 # JETGPIO library

-C library to manage the JETSON NANO GPIO
+C library to manage the GPIO header of the Nvidia JETSON Family

 <h2 align="left">FUNCTIONALITY:</h2>

+- Supported models:

-- JETSON NANO (TX1) family only, so far it does not support other models such as Xavier or Orin
+  	    - JETSON NANO (TX1) family

+	    - JETSON ORIN NANO and ORIN NX (BETA)

 - GPIO control of all the header pinout as input or output.
 Low latency, see also [The need for speed](#the-need-for-speed) below for some more information on this

 - Catching rising or falling edges in any header pin working as input.
 Timestamp of the event in nanoseconds in epoch format is provided

-- PWM (hardware) control on header pins 32 & 33
+- PWM (hardware) control on header pins 15 (Orin only) 32 & 33

 - I2C serial communication over pins: 27 (GEN1_I2C_SDA) & 28 (GEN1_I2C_SCL)  and 3 (GEN2_I2C_SDA) & 5 (GEN2_I2C_SCL)